apache/accumulo-website/_docs-2/getting-started/quickstart.md

 1. Set `HADOOP_HOME` and `ZOOKEEPER_HOME` to the location of your Hadoop and Zookeeper installations.
 Accumulo will use these locations to find Hadoop and Zookeeper jars and add them to your `CLASSPATH` variable.
-If you you are running a vendor-specific release of Hadoop or Zookeeper, you may need to modify how the `CLASSPATH` variable is built in [accumulo-env.sh].
+If you are running a vendor-specific release of Hadoop or Zookeeper, you may need to modify how the `CLASSPATH` variable is built in [accumulo-env.sh].
 If Accumulo has problems loading classes when you start it, run `accumulo classpath` to print Accumulo's classpath.